Skip to content

 American bittern

-The American Bittern is a solitary, brown wading bird from the heron family.
-It lives in North America and Central America, breeding in Canada and northern parts of the United States before migrating south to winter on the states surrounding the Gulf Coast as well as Florida’s Everglades.
+The American Bittern is a solitary, brown-wading bird from the heron family.
+It lives in North America and Central America, breeding in Canada and northern parts of the United States before migrating south to winter on the states surrounding the Gulf Coast and Florida’s Everglades.

-Not only does it blend into its surroundings thanks to its muted coloring but it also has a unique call that helps keep it hidden – an “un-ducklike” booming sound that can travel long distances due to low frequency vibrations.
+Thanks to its muted coloring, it blends into its surroundings, and has a unique call that helps keep it hidden – an “un-ducklike” booming sound that can travel long distances due to low-frequency vibrations.

 KingdomAnimalia